-In November 2017, the Company amended and restated its primary credit facility (the Third Amended and Restated Loan and Security Agreement) with Bank of America N.A. and other lenders (the "ABL Facility"), which provides a senior secured asset-based revolving credit facility of up to \$330,000,000, comprised of a \$260,000,000 U.S. facility (of which \$20,000,000 is available for letters of credit), a \$25,000,000 Canadian facility (of which \$5,000,000 is available for letters of credit), and a \$45,000,000 United Kingdom facility (of which \$2,000,000 is available for letters of credit), in each case subject to borrowing base availability under the applicable facility.
+In November 2017, the Company amended and restated its primary credit facility (the Third Amended and Restated Loan and Security Agreement) (the "ABL Facility") with Bank of America N.A. and other lenders (the "ABL Lenders"), which provides a senior secured asset-based revolving credit facility of up to \$330,000,000, comprised of a \$260,000,000 U.S. facility, a \$25,000,000 Canadian facility, and a \$45,000,000 United Kingdom facility, in each case subject to borrowing base availability under the applicable facility.
 The amounts outstanding under the ABL Facility are secured by certain assets, including cash (to the extent pledged by the Company), the Company's intellectual property, certain eligible real estate, inventory and accounts receivable of the Company's subsidiaries in the United States, Canada and the United Kingdom.
 The real estate and intellectual property components of the borrowing base under the ABL Facility are both amortizing.
 The amount available for the real estate portion is reduced quarterly over a 15-year period, and the amount available for the intellectual property portion is reduced quarterly over a 3-year period.

-As of December 31, 2017, the Company had \$74,000,000 in borrowings outstanding under the ABL Facility and \$887,000 in outstanding letters of credit.
+As of December 31, 2018, the Company had \$40,300,000 in borrowings outstanding under the ABL Facility and \$1,187,000 in outstanding letters of credit.
 Amounts available under the ABL Facility fluctuate with the general seasonality of the business and increase and decrease with changes in the Company's inventory and accounts receivable balances.
-Amounts available are highest during the first half of the year when the Company's inventory and accounts receivable balances are higher and lower during the second half of the year when the Company's inventory levels decrease and its accounts receivable decrease as a result of cash collections and lower sales.
-Average outstanding borrowings during the year ended December 31, 2017 were \$40,657,000, and average amounts available under the ABL Facility during the year ended December 31, 2017, after outstanding borrowings and letters of credit, was approximately \$118,282,000.
+Inventory balances are generally higher in the fourth and first quarters to meet demand during the height of the golf season, and accounts receivable are generally higher during the first half of the year when sales are higher.
+Average outstanding borrowings during the year ended December 31, 2018 were \$81,850,000, and average amounts available under the ABL Facility during the year ended December 31, 2018, after outstanding borrowings and letters of credit, was approximately \$188,574,000.
 Amounts borrowed under the ABL Facility may be repaid and borrowed as needed.
-The entire outstanding principal amount (if any) is due and payable at November 20, 2022.
+The entire outstanding principal amount (if any) is due and payable on November 19, 2022.

 The ABL Facility includes certain restrictions including, among other things, restrictions on the incurrence of additional debt, liens, stock repurchases and other restricted payments, asset sales, investments, mergers, acquisitions and affiliate transactions.
-In addition, the ABL Facility imposes restrictions on the amount the Company could pay in annual cash dividends, including meeting certain restrictions on the amount of additional indebtedness and requirements to maintain a certain fixed charge coverage ratio under certain circumstances.
-As of December 31, 2017, the Company was in compliance with all financial covenants of the ABL Facility.
-Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below 10% of the maximum facility amount.
-The Company's borrowing base availability was above \$33,000,000 during the year ended December 31, 2017, and the Company was in compliance with the fixed charge coverage ratio as of December 31, 2017.
-Had the Company not been in compliance with the fixed charge coverage ratio as of December 31, 2017, the Company's maximum amount of additional indebtedness that could have been outstanding on December 31, 2017 would have been reduced by \$33,000,000.
+In addition, the ABL Facility imposes restrictions on the amount the Company could pay in annual cash dividends, including certain restrictions on the amount of additional indebtedness and requirements to maintain a certain fixed charge coverage ratio under certain circumstances..
+These restrictions do not materially limit the Company's ability to pay future dividends at the current dividend rate.
+As of December 31, 2018, the Company was in compliance with all financial covenants of the ABL Facility.
+Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below 10% of the maximum facility amount or \$33,000,000.
+The Company's borrowing base availability was above \$33,000,000 during the year ended December 31, 2018, and the Company was in compliance with the fixed charge coverage ratio as of December 31, 2018.
+Had the Company not been in compliance with the fixed charge coverage ratio as of December 31, 2018, the maximum amount of additional indebtedness that could have been outstanding on December 31, 2018 would have been reduced by \$33,000,000.